-The Detention Center's revenues are derived mainly (58.89%) from sales and use taxes.
-The Center sales tax revenue remained fairly steady increasing by \$290,290 (15%) when compared to 2013.
-The Detention Center Commission will continue to monitor the situation closely and make adjustments where necessary to ensure that resources are utilized in a cost-effective manner.
+The Detention Center's revenues are derived mainly (61.4%) from sales and use taxes.
+The Center's sales tax revenue had unusually high collections for 2015, increasing by \$678,130 (30%) when compared to 2014.
+This spike in revenue is attributed mainly to oil and gas exploration activity in the Parish in 2015.
+This level of sales tax revenue is expected to return to average in 2016.